sgryphon/australian-electoral-analysis/README.md

 ...
 ```

-* Use ```Import-AESenateVotesYYYY``` to import all of the data files before running ```Invoke-AETransformData```, as the processing sums up the total number of each type of vote.
+* Use ```Import-AESenateVotesYYYY``` to import all of the Senate data files.
+Import all of the data files before running the processing.

 * Warning, some of the scripts for the larger states will take a long time to run, 10's of minutes, or even longer.

-* If the ```Invoke-AETransformData``` script times out, then you can load the script in SQL Analyser and run it manually.
-Generally you can clear out the Staging tables if you need to restart.
-Rows marked Processed (Raw and Staging) are ignored.
+* The Invoke PowerShell script works okay for the small NT data in the sample folder, but times out on larger states.

+* For other states, run the ```ProcessImportedData.sql``` direct in SQL Server Management Studio; it can take a long time to process.

+* If there are any issues, you can check the ElectionDimesion table for the new election IDs, delete the corresponding PreferenceDimension and TicketDimension tables, truncate the Staging tables, and re-run the script one query at a time.

+* Row marked Processed (in the Raw and Staging tables) are already processed and ignored.
+The Staging tables are not important and can be truncated.

 To do / roadmap
 ---------------